-Three mor Septem 2016 to 2017 Nine mont Septem 2016 to 2017 2017 2016 % 2017 2016 % (In thou sands of U.S. do llars, except perce entages) Selling and marketing \$ 7,100 \$ 8,085 -12% \$ 21,398 \$ 21,847 -2% As a percentage of revenue 21% 27% 22% 25%
+T hree months endo December 31, ded 2016 to 2017 Years of December 1 2016 to 2017 - 2 2017 2 2016 % 2017 2016 % (In thous ands of U.S. do llars, e except perce ntage es) Selling and marketing \$ 7,882 \$ 8,503 -7% \$ 29,280 \$ 30,350 -4% As a percentage of revenue 23% 28% 22% 26%

-Selling and marketing expenses for the third quarter of 2017 decreased \$1.0 million or 12% to \$7.1 million from \$8.1 million in the third quarter of 2016.
-For the nine months ended September 30, 2017, selling and marketing expenses decreased \$0.4 million or 2% to \$21.4 million from \$21.8 million for the same period in 2016.
-Selling and marketing expenses decreased due to a decrease in sales commission expenses compared to the prior period due to timing of securing new contracts.
-Our policy is to expense sales costs related to new or expanded customer arrangements on commencement of the related revenue.
+Selling and marketing expenses for the fourth quarter of 2017 were \$7.9 million, a decrease of \$0.6 million or 7% compared to the same period in 2016.
+Selling and marketing expenses for fiscal 2017 were \$29.3 million, a decrease of \$1.1 million or 4% compared to the same period in 2016.
+Selling and marketing expenses decreased due to a decrease in contract acquisition costs compared to the prior period due to timing of securing new contracts.
+Our policy is to expense contract acquisition costs related to new or expanded customer arrangements on commencement of the related revenue.
+Consequently, selling and marketing expenses for the fourth quarter of 2017 do not reflect customer acquisition costs for certain contracts secured with customers in the fourth quarter of 2017 for which revenue recognition commences in fiscal year 2018.
 The decrease in selling and marketing expenses was offset by an increase in headcount and related compensation to support our investment in our knowledge services organization, and an increase in share-based compensation.

-As a percentage of revenue, selling and marketing expenses decreased by 6% to 21% in the third quarter of 2017 and decreased by 3% to 22% for the nine months ended September 30, 2017, reflecting the higher growth rate of revenue and lower sales commission expenses.
-Selling and marketing expenses will vary from quarter to quarter due to the timing of marketing programs and events and the timing of closing of customer contracts and related variable compensation.
+For the fourth quarter of 2017, selling and marketing expenses as a percentage of revenue decreased to 23% from 28% in the same period in 2016.
+For fiscal 2017, selling and marketing expenses as a percentage of revenue decreased to 22% from 26% in the same period in 2016.
+The decrease reflects the higher growth rate of revenue and lower contract acquisition costs.
+Selling and marketing expenses will vary from quarter to quarter due to the timing of marketing programs and events as well as the timing of closing of customer contracts and related variable compensation.